asrhou/NATMI/README.md

 User-specified gene/protein abundance matrix files are supported in the following formats: csv, tsv, txt, xls or xlsx and require the gene/protein IDs to be one of the following: official gene symbols (deafult) or human HGNC IDs, mouse MGI IDs, or human and mouse Entrez gene IDs, Ensembl gene IDs, and UniProt IDs (see [Supported IDs](#supported-IDs)).
 Additionally, [Tabula Muris](https://tabula-muris.ds.czbiohub.org/), [Tabula Muris Senis](https://tabula-muris-senis.ds.czbiohub.org/) and [FANTOM5 cell atlas](http://fantom.gsc.riken.jp/5/suppl/Ramilowski_et_al_2015/) can also be explored.

-[for the ID conversion, what do you do with muti-matchers? so you will likely have quite a few cases:
+[q: for the ID conversion, what do you do with muti-matchers? so you will likely have quite a few cases:

 caase_1.
 geneID_1 - Uniprot_1 easy, OK